 Cache Reserve is a large, persistent data store .
-By pushing a single button in the dashboard, all of your website’s cacheable content will be written to Cache Reserve.
+By pushing a single button in the dashboard, your website’s cacheable content will be written to Cache Reserve.
 In the same way that builds a hierarchy of caches between your visitors and your origin, Cache Reserve serves as the ultimate that will reserve storage space for your assets for as long as you want.
 This ensures that your content is served from cache longer, shielding your origin from unneeded egress fees.

 Enable Cache Reserve